 © Suzan Vachon, Unknown Skies, Composition using a screenshot from L'État du monde, Groupe Épopée, 2019

-Posing questions to the Sphinx; nebulae in conversation
+Questions addressed to the Sphinx, nebulae in conversations

 Curatorial research residency

 This residency centres around a perception of the visible as a mystery, a temporal vertigo, an impulse of desire that becomes the driving force for creation.
 From this astonishing movement, enigma-works, like nebulae, will be borne, which I intend to explore.
 Videographic sphinxes in which the depth of the elective and irrational connections that are activated opens up a multilingual conversation between different disciplines, ‘magnificent clusters of stars’ forming surprising shapes that illuminate each other but also testify to the tremors of our time.

 I see Vidéographe’s collection as an alley of Sphinxes harbouring enigmas, secrets and forgotten things.
 Ask questions, meander, trace a ‘celestial pathway’: pursue research that I have been engaged in for more than 25 years into the creation of moving image and the interdisciplinary interests that sustain it and that it reflects.

 The residency will take the form of a ‘living archive’ and documented meanderings.
 It will be fuelled by an oblique cross-disciplinary outlook attracting other works, other disciplines – active engagement based on fictional or poetic concepts and statements as open questions, proposing interdisciplinary encounters: ‘nebulae in conversation’.

 Pushing the boundaries, the project will reflect a ‘state of the world shattering on all horizons, lived through a trembling philosophy that unites diversity entirely in a whirlwind of encounters’.